 One of the guinea pigs in my son’s preschool classroom died and that sparked some questions, which sparked this post.
-This subject is one I wish never had to be taught but books are always good resources to help if and when it does.
+This subject isn’t fun, but books are always good resources to help if and when it is time.
 These picture books all deal with death and while reading them my son had questions and I had a hard time keeping it together.
 If you have a book you recommend about dying or death please share in comments.

 Rudi’s Pond by Eve Bunting is about two friends, one who is sick and dies and the other who is left to grieve.
 What I liked about this book was that a child dies.
-OK I hated that too and had to take more than a few moments to compose myself while reading this to my son but it’s a useful book for those who need it.
-Kids get sick, kids die and this is a good book about ways to remember friends when they do.
+OK, I hated that too and took more than a few moments to compose myself while reading this to my son.
+But, it’s a useful book for those who need it.
+Kids get sick and sometimes kids die.
+This is a good book about ways to remember friends when they do.
 I think the way that the little girl dealt with her sadness was honest and wonderfully portrayed.

 Jim’s Dog Muffins by Miriam Cohen doesn’t beat around the bush.
 The first line informs the reader that Jim’s dog was smushed by a truck.
-At first I thought, uh no, this books is not one I am going to like but I really do.
+At first, I thought, uh no, this book is not one I am going to like but I really do.
 The author has a knack of writing the story the way young kids deal with things.
 Kids are blunt and so is this story.
-I really liked that Jim got angry when a classmate suggested to him that being sad doesn’t help , and loved their teacher’s response too.
+I really liked that it angered Jin when a classmate suggested to him that sadness doesn’t help.
+And I loved their teacher’s response, too.
 Another good book about a tough subject.

 The Heart and the Bottle by Oliver Jeffers is a metaphorical book about steeling one’s heart to loss.
-A little girl and her grandpa are shown doing everything together, on adventures and imagining great things, until one day she goes to him and his chair is empty.
+A little girl and her grandpa do everything together, going on adventures and imagining great things.
+Until one day she goes to him and his chair is empty.
 It’s then that she decides to put her heart in a bottle.
-Not until she is much older and a child fishes the heart out of the bottle does she sit down in the chair and imagine ones again.
-I love this book, my son liked it but kept asking me if her Grandpa would be back.
+Not until she is much older and a child fishes the heart out of the bottle does she sit down in the chair and imagine once again.
+I love this book.
+My son liked it but kept asking me if her Grandpa would be back.
 I didn’t explain he was dead.
 I did have to explain that he could not take his own heart out of his body and place it in a bottle.
 A great book for adults, but kids will enjoy it even if they don’t get it.

-Edited for Fall 2010 : The above review was written almost a year ago and I didn’t re read the book this week.
-I am not so sure I am ready for my son to read this book though, it’s one I plan on reading him at some time but with the new addition of a sibling so recent I doubt a book about loosing one would be timely.
+Edited for Fall 2010 : I wrote the above review almost a year ago and I didn’t re-read the book this week.
+I am not so sure I am ready for my son to read this book though, it’s one I plan on reading him at some time but with the new addition of a sibling so recent, I doubt books about death of a sibling would be timely.
 Still it’s an amazing and touching book.